reveng007/C2_Server/README.md

 - Removing folders/directories from trgt linux/windows
 - Exfiltration : Adding receiving folder section
 - Infiltration : Adding sending folder section
-- screenshot   : windows screenshot's not working for now
+- screenshot   : Screenshot feature for windows is not working for now, so whole screenshot code will we added as soon as I figure out the cause
 - Adding Keylogger ( Though it was mentioned in help menu section)
 - Adding persistance for windows
 - PrivEsc